INM says ODCE application for inspectors is unfair

 If INM succeeds in its judicial review, the ODCE application cannot proceed.
 If INM loses, a date for the hearing of the ODCE application will be fixed shortly after the judicial review outcome.

-In his affidavit grounding the judicial review, INM’s senior non-executive director Len O’Hagan said INM was co-operating fully with an investigation by the Data Protection Commissioner into the alleged data breach and there was no need for a separate probe by inspectors into it.
+In his affidavit opposing the ODCE application, INM’s senior non-executive director Len O’Hagan said INM was co-operating fully with an investigation by the Data Protection Commissioner into the alleged data breach and there was no need for a separate probe by inspectors into it.

 INM will take action if it emerges it was “intentionally misled” by its former chairman Leslie Buckley about the purpose of a “data interrogation” exercise, he said.
 The board was “horrified” and “deeply concerned” there may have been “improper searches by third parties of INM data in 2014, including targeted searches concerning 19 individuals including journalists, he said.